GracesGames/TurnBasedShooterKit/docs/documentation.md

 __Base Weapon__

 BP_BaseWeapon is the parent class of each weapon.
 It handles the finding of a target and applying damage to it when the player request a burst.
 The weapon defines multiple properties: burst size, weapon range, damage and damage radius, fire delays, accuracy and more.

 __Ammo Component__

 BP_AmmoComponent handles the ammo for the weapon.
-Defines the ammo per shot, ammo type and whether it weapon has unlimited ammo.
+Defines the ammo per shot, ammo type and whether the weapon has unlimited ammo.
 The current ammo is checked when the player requests a fire.

 ### UI